What is a freedom of information (FOI) request?

 We look at the mechanism citizens can use to hold public bodies to account

-Organisations must respond to an FOI within 20 working days, although they are allowed to refuse the request provided they give a detailed explanation of their decision.
+Under the rules, organisations must respond to an FOI request within 20 working days, although they are a number of exceptions that allow them to refuse the request, so long as they provide a detailed explanation as to why they’ve done so.

 Why would I make a Freedom of Information request?

 Public authorities are required to disclose information through an FOI request, and therefore it's not necessary to justify the request.

 In most cases, FOI requests are submitted in order to collect information that's useful for the public to know, or as part of wider research into public sector activities.

 You're able to request any information the public body holds.
 That means any data on printed documents, spreadsheets, images, audio recordings, email communications, or even instant messages sent on work devices can all fall under the scope of an FOI request.
 The request is, therefore, able to tap into a wealth of public data, although anything classed as personal information is off-limits, barring exceptional public interest justification.